Shanti Parva: The fowler and the pigeons

 The pigeon in the cage called out her pigeon husband, and asked him not to worry about her or his own desire, but to treat the fowler as a guest to the best of his abilities.
-The fowler is cold and hungry, said the she-pigeon.
-Be hospitable to him, do not grieve for me.
-One should be kind to everyone, even those who have done you wrong, said the she-pigeon.
+"The fowler is cold and hungry," said the she-pigeon.
+"Be hospitable to him, do not grieve for me.
+One should be kind to everyone, even those who have done you wrong," said the she-pigeon.
 The pigeon husband, so moved by his wife's request, flew down and welcomed the fowler.
 The pigeon asked what he could provide to make the fowler comfortable.
 The fowler said a warm fire could drive his cold away.
 So, the pigeon collected some dry leaves and set them ablaze.
 The fire warmed up the fowler, who then told the male pigeon he was very hungry.
 The pigeon had no food to offer to his guest.
 So, the pigeon walked around the fire three times, then told the fowler to eat him, and the pigeon entered the fire to provide a meal for the fowler.
 The pigeon's compassion shook the fowler, who began reflecting on his life.
 The fowler resolved to be compassionate to all creatures.
 He silently released the female pigeon from the cage.
-She, who had just lost her pigeon husband in fire, was so deeply in love that she too walked into the fire.
+She, who had just lost her pigeon husband, was so deeply in love that she too walked into the fire.
 The fowler cried, and was overwhelmed with sadness for all the injury and pain he had caused to wild birds over the years.

 Critical reception

-Scholars have questioned the chronology and content of many chapters in Shanti Parva and its companion book the Anushasana Parva.
+Western Scholars have questioned the chronology and content of many chapters in Shanti Parva and its companion book the Anushasana Parva.
 These scholars ask whether these two books represent wisdom from ancient India, or were these chapters smuggled in to spread social and moral theories during India's medieval era or during second millennium AD.

-Iyer, in 1923, compared different versions of Shanti Parva manuscripts found in east, west and south India, in Sanskrit and in different Indian languages.
-The comparison showed that while some chapters and verses on moral and ethical theories are found in all manuscripts, there are major inconsistencies between many parts of the manuscripts.
-Not only is the order of chapters different, large numbers of verses were missing, entirely different or somewhat inconsistent between the manuscripts.
-The most inconsistent sections were those relating to social customs, castes, and certain duties of kings.
-Iyer claims these chapters were smuggled and interpolated into the Mahabharata, or the answers rewritten to suit regional agenda or views.
-Alf Hiltebeitel similarly has questioned the chronology and authenticity of some sections in Shanti and Anushasana Parvas.
-Kisari Mohan Ganguli also considers Shanti Parva as a later interpolation in the Mahabharata.